bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/mothur.md

 ```

 ## Quality trimming
 Remove all contigs that are either too long or too short and exceed a certain amount of homopolymers.
-Values taken from previous `summary.seqs()`.
+Values taken from output of previous `summary.seqs()`.

 The expected amplicon length of the [EMP 16S primers](http://www.earthmicrobiome.org/protocols-and-standards/16s/) is about 300 to 350 bp, the [EMP 18S primers](http://www.earthmicrobiome.org/protocols-and-standards/18s/) about 260 +/- 50 bp.
 ```bash